-- The Basics: DAFI 36-2907, Adverse Administrative Actions, contains guidance on Letters of Counseling (LOC), Admonishment (LOA), and Reprimand (LOR) - -- An LOC is the lowest level of administrative action.
+- The Basics: DAFI 36-2907, Adverse Administrative Actions, contains guidance on Verbal Counseling, Records of Individual Counseling (RIC), Letters of Counseling (LOC), Admonishment (LOA), and Reprimand (LOR) - -- A RIC is the least severe form of written counseling.
+An LOC is an administrative censure for violation of standards.
 An LOA is more severe than an LOC.
-An LOR is more severe than an LOA and carries a stronger degree of official censure. - Primary Considerations: The decision should be based primarily on two factors: - -- Nature of the incident: The seriousness of the member's departure from standards should be considered before deciding the type of administrative action that is appropriate.
+An LOR is more severe than an LOA and carries a stronger degree of official censure. - Primary Considerations: The decision should be based primarily on two factors: - -- Nature of the Incident: The seriousness of the member's departure from standards should be considered before deciding the type of administrative action that is appropriate.
 A letter may be administered for any departure from standards.
-Unlike nonjudicial punishment, administrative actions are not limited to offenses punishable under the Uniform Code of Military Justice (UCMJ). - -- Previous disciplinary record of the member: These tools should be considered as part of a gradual pattern of discipline in response to repeated departures from standards
+Unlike nonjudicial punishment, administrative actions are not limited to offenses punishable under the Uniform Code of Military Justice (UCMJ). - -- Previous Disciplinary Record of the Member: These tools should be considered as part of a gradual pattern of discipline in response to repeated departures from standards